Bagels I Recipes

 bagels-recipe-king-arthur-baking image

 Increase the heat under the pan to bring the water back up to a gently simmering boil, if necessary.
-Cook the bagels for 2 minutes, flip them …
+Cook the bagels for 2 minutes, flip them over, and cook 1 …

 From kingarthurbaking.com